metal-toolbox/architecture/firmware-install-service.md

 This is the sequence diagram for a successful firmware install for the BIOS, BMC components, through the server BMC.

-The request is received by Serverservice which then forwards requests on the NATs message bus.
+The request for a `firmwareUpdate` is received by `conditionOrc` which then registers the *condition* in Serverservice and forwards requests on the NATs message bus for the controllers.

-Note: The `condition-orchestrator` is not depicted in the diagram, since it does not play as much of a role in this case.

 ```mermaid
   sequenceDiagram;